theacharlotte/AM-robot/README.md

 - Non-realtime syncronization of tool to robot

 ## Getting started
-A Docker file is made to build a Docker container which sets up an environment with the necessary dependencies for working with the Panda robot and the AM_robot project.
+A Docker file is made to build a Docker container which sets up an environment with the necessary dependencies for working with the Panda robot and the AM-robot project.
 The Docker file and Docker commands can be found here:  https://github.com/theacharlotte/AM_robot_docker

 The Docker file includes installation of libfranka v0.9.2 and frankx v0.2.0 for communication with Franka Emika Panda robot, and the dependencies for libfranka, frankx and AM_robot.